-We observed that the model ROI predictions achieved varying IoU and mAP scores with the annotations of Rad-1, Rad-2, and the STAPLE-generated ROI consensus.
+Table 8 shows the performance achieved in terms of CRM-based IoU and mAP scores by the individual fine-tuned CNNs using the annotations of Rad-1, Rad-2, and STAPLE-generated consensus ROI.
 For Rad-1, the fine-tuned Inception-V3 model demonstrated higher values for the average IoU and mAP metrics.
 For Rad-2, we observed that the fine-tuned NasNet-Mobile outperformed other models.
 With STAPLE-generated consensus ROI, the Inception-V3 model outperformed other models in localizing COVID-19 viral disease-specific ROI.

-The precision-recall (PR) curves of the best performing models using Rad-1, Rad-2, and the STAPLE-generated consensus ROI are shown in Fig 15.
-These curves are generated for varying IoU thresholds in the range (0.1 - 0.7).
+The precision-recall (PR) curves of the best performing models using Rad-1, Rad-2, and the STAPLE-generated consensus ROI are shown in Section E of the S1 File.
+These curves are generated for varying IoU thresholds in the range (0.1-0.7).
+This range is empirically determined from the PR curves to alleviate issues due to poor and high sensitivity and precision rates and ensure measuring mAP scores to appropriately reflect the models' localization ability.
 The confidence score threshold is varied to generate each curve.
 For a given fine-tuned model, we define the confidence score as the highest heat map value in the predicted ROI weighted by the classification score at the output nodes.
 We considered the ROI predictions as TP when the IoU and confidence scores are higher than their corresponding thresholds.
 For a given PR curve, we computed the AP score as the average of the precision across all recall values.

-The following are the important observations from this localization study: (i) The accuracy of a model is not related to disease ROI localization.
+The following are the important observations from this localization study: The accuracy of a model is not related to disease ROI localization.
 From Table 6, we observed that the fine-tuned ResNet-18 model is highly accurate, followed by DenseNet-121 and MobileNet-V2, in classifying the CXRs as belonging to the COVID-19 viral category.
 However, while localizing disease-specific ROI, the Inception-V3, VGG-16, and NasNet-Mobile fine-tuned models delivered superior ROI localization performance compared to other models.
-This underscores the fact that the classification accuracy of a model is not an optimal measure to interpret their learned behavior.
+This underscores the fact that the classification accuracy of a model is not an optimal measure to interpret its learned behavior.
 Localization studies are indispensable to understand the learned features and compare them to the expert knowledge for the problem under study.
 These studies provide comprehensive qualitative and quantitative measures of the learning capacity of the model and its generalization ability.